briansimiyuj/doctor-appointment-app/README.md

       b.
 Create a button to add a new note
         i.
 On click, call `openAddNoteModal` function from the Notes Tab Context

+    4. Create a AddNoteModal component and mount it on the Notes Tab component when `showAddNoteModal` from the Notes Tab Context is `true`

+  ### Add Note Modal Component

+  Add note modal component will be used to add a new note to the user's notes

+    1. Retrieve the `closeAddNoteModal` function from the Notes Tab Context
+    2. Reuse ModalHeader and pass title and `closeAddNoteModal` function

 ### Settings Context